junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 The light around the angel tablet grows the strongest and bursts out, throwing the demon fly backward.
 And when the light fades, the angel tablet is already not where it was.

 <br>

-the tablets would serve as a container of the Words' power.
-Just like Yin and Yang, Heaven and Hell, light and darkness, tablets also have their attributes.
-And more specifically, the angel tablet and demon tablet are exactly the matching pieces.
-Whoever have both of them could unleash unimaginable amount of power, that's why they should always be kept separately, and making sure no angel should own the angel tablet, and no demon should own the demon tablet, to ensure the balance of the universe.

 > Dean has too much guilt thinking it's his fault that Cas becomes human, so he can't forgive himself, more fury, can't allow himself to be with Cas, distancing himself more, but also because they have kissed, he knows how good it feels to kiss Cas, it truly messes him up, even more than when Metatron cursed him, now it's himself that doesn't allow him to be with Cas.
 So he continues pining, so does Cas.
 >